 Varathan was born at the Singapore General Hospital on 22 February 1934.
 Two years later, in 1936, his family moved to South India.
 He completed his primary and secondary education in India where he showed great interest and enthusiasm in Tamil language and literature.

 From his teenage years, Varathan was greatly affected by the social imbalance in the Indian community.
-He was motivated by the DMK (Dravidan Munaitra Kalagam), a political party in India whose mission was to advocate social reforms through three codes of conduct – duty, dignity and discipline - which Varathan later adopted as key ideals in his artistic career.
+He was motivated by the DMK (Dravidan Munaitra Kalagam), a political party in India whose mission was to advocate social reforms through three codes of conduct – duty, dignity and discipline – that Varathan later adopted as key ideals in his artistic career.2

 After his return to Singapore, Varathan had many opportunities to watch drama performances by theatre groups from India.
-The plays, which showcased social messages such as patriotism, nationalistic fervour and the importance of Tamil language, captivated him.
-Furthermore, he met a friend, the late T. Rajan, who also shared his passion for language and wanted to use drama to reflect the social ills that were surfacing in Singapore then.
-Moreover, both of them wanted to reduce the duration of drama production using different stage techniques mainly in the area of drape setting where he introduced rolling of canvas drapes instead of manual folding during scene changes.
-These were some of the reasons that acted as the impetus for starting Rational Drama Troupe in 1955.
-Varathan staged 14 productions under the banner of Rational Drama Troupe.
-However, after staging a production in 1966 in Kuala Lumpur, the drama group suffered great monetary loss and had to be dissolved.
+The plays, which showcased social messages such as patriotism, nationalistic fervour and the importance of the Tamil language, captivated him.
+He met the late T. Rajan who not only shared his passion for the language but also wanted to use drama to reflect the social ills that were surfacing in Singapore at that time.
+They wanted to reduce the duration of drama production where different stage techniques mainly in the area of drape setting were used.
+He introduced the rolling of canvas drapes instead of manual folding during scene changes.
+These were some of the reasons that acted as the impetus for starting the Rational Dramatic Society (Pagutharivu Nadaga mandram) in 1955.4 Varathan staged 14 productions under the banner of the Rational Dramatic Troupe.
+However, after staging a production in 1966 in Kuala Lumpur, the drama group suffered great monetary losses and had to be dissolved in 1968.5

 Nevertheless, Varathan continued to pursue his passion for drama.
 He started writing and acting in radio plays which continued till 1971.